TITLE 8 SOCIAL SERVICES

 8.100.100.22 SECURITY:

-A. Physical property: It is the responsibility of each ISD county director or bureau chief to develop and maintain plans for insuring the security office equipment, furniture and facilities according to department and other state and federal government guidelines.
+A. Physical property: It is the responsibility of each ISD county director or bureau chief to develop and maintain plans for ensuring the security office equipment, furniture and facilities according to department and other state and federal government guidelines.

 B. Personnel security: ISD staff are provided training in tools and techniques to reduce the incidence or likelihood of violence or threats directed towards the ISD employee.

-8.100.100.
-23 ITINERANT SERVICES:
+8.100.100.23 ITINERANT SERVICES:

 A. ISD provides itinerant service to clients residing at a distance from local ISD offices.
 Income support specialists visit specified locations on a regularly scheduled basis and conduct required interviews.